lipey1/la-arox/README.md

 ## ⚠️ IMPORTANT: Execution Location

+**For the script to differentiate which slot should perform AUTO TITUS, you must keep the slot in Eastern Luminant and the slot description must be AUTO TITUS.**

 **You MUST execute this script while standing near the Titus dungeon portal.**
 The script verifies your distance to the portal destination (`-6881, 336, 2829`).
 If you're more than 100 studs away, it will show an error, stop all functions, and spam the exit button.
 This ensures the teleportation feature works correctly.